In our last post, we reproduced the

 The bad

-The difference with proprietary software is that, due to all the restrictions it is 'less likely' that their bugs will become public as soon as they would be on the freer side of things.
-So expect all vulnerabilities to be zero-day.
+One difference between FOSS and proprietary software is that, due to all its restrictions, bugs in the latter are “less likely” to become public as soon as in the case of the former.
+So all vulnerabilities in proprietary software are usually expected to be zero-day.

 So if the source of the problem is not FOSS, what is it?
 The main reasons why so many companies suffer from A9: